top of page

 • Some states and communities require fluorescent bulbs (broken or unbroken) be taken to a local recycling center

-Future Cleaning of Carpeting or Rugs
+Cleaning of Carpeting or Rugs

 • Air Out the Room During and After Vacuuming